Reporting and measurement

 In Barnet, they use patient feedback surveys to directly understand how people found the service and how it was beneficial to them.
 This compliments more specific measures of health, wellbeing and quality of life such as ONS-4.
 See the example questionnaire from Barnet here.

 In Redbridge, they text all patients who have received social prescribing via AccurX (the GP texting system) asking them some simple questions to gather feedback over message.
 You can see the questions on AccurX here.
-As a one-off they also asked patients to record feedback about the service to make this promotional video for Social Prescribing Day in 2023.
+As a one-off they also asked patients to record feedback about the service to make a promotional video for Social Prescribing Day in 2023.

 In Lambeth, the social prescribing manager designed a process for evaluating and demonstrating the impact of social prescribing alongside the social prescribing link workers.
 This led to holding feedback events for patients, link workers, GPs and more and creating a patient survey.
 A summary of the project is here.